-Service Purpose Recommended Port Mobile Data Sync Service (using Open Mobile Alliance Data Synchronization, or OMA-DS) Provides for automatic synchronization of e-mail, calendar, task, and address book data for any mobile device with an OMA-DS compliant client Use the same port as designated for HTTPS (port 443).
-HTTP (port 80) is also supported although not recommended.
-Mobile Device Management Service Manages the communications and configuration settings for the Mobile Device Management Server, which enables connections between the Device Management Service and supported device-resident Mobile Device Management clients.
+Service Purpose Recommended Port Mobile Device Management Service Manages the communications and configuration settings for the Mobile Device Management Server, which enables connections between the Device Management Service and supported device-resident Mobile Device Management clients.
 Use the same port as designated for HTTPS (port 443).
 HTTP (port 80) is also supported although not recommended.
 Mobile Mail Service (over Push Internet Message Access Protocol, or P-IMAP) Provides a complete P-IMAP v0.6 implementation for real-time delivery of e-mail to users' mobile devices.
 Use the same port as designated for Secure Beehive Transport Protocol (BTPS).
 Beehive Transport Protocol (BTP) is also supported although not recommended.
 Mobile Push Service Responsible for delivering notifications to push clients running on end users' mobile devices.
 Use the same port as designated for Secure Beehive Transport Protocol (BTPS) or HTTPS (port 443).
 Beehive Transport Protocol (BTP) and HTTP (port 80) are also supported, although neither is recommended.

 - Registering the selected mobile devices with Oracle Beehive and configuring them based on the settings of your deployment.
-For details on how to register and configure supported devices for Oracle Beehive, please refer to "Configuring Mobile Devices" in Oracle Beehive End-User Information. - Installing the selected clients on users' devices.
+For details on how to register and configure supported devices for Oracle Beehive, please refer to Oracle Beehive Mobile Devices Configuration Help. - Installing the selected clients on users' devices.
 For details on how to install a particular client, please refer to the documentation provided with the client that you want to install. - Configuring the installed client applications based on the settings of your Oracle Beehive deployment.
-For considerations on deploying standards-based mobile clients, please refer to "Configuring Mobile Clients" in Oracle Beehive End-User Information.
+For considerations on deploying standards-based mobile clients, please refer to Oracle Beehive Mobile Clients Configuration Help.
 For considerations on deploying Microsoft Windows Mobile-based clients, please refer to "Deploying Microsoft Windows Mobile-based Clients Supported by Oracle Beehive". - Enabling the Oracle Beehive SMS Delivery Channel, if your organization wants to leverage the network of a Short Message Service (SMS) service provider.
 For more information, please refer to "Enabling the Oracle Beehive Short Message Service (SMS) Delivery Channel".